thecodeteam/juju-scaleio/README.md

 # Overview

-Disclaimer: Current version is Beta 2.
+Disclaimer: Current version is RC1.

 The repository provides a set of charms for ScaleIO cluster deployment.